tchajed/sys-verif-fa25/docs/notes/liveness.md

 ## Motivation

-We've only talked about _safety_ so far: we prove the program "doesn't go wrong" as long as it wrongs, but the postcondition only holds if the function terminates.
+We've only talked about _safety_ so far: we prove the program "doesn't go wrong" as long as it runs.
+The postcondition holds if the function terminates.

-Real systems also care about _liveness_ properties: proving that programs terminate and systems _eventually_ produce results.
+Real systems also care about _liveness_ properties: proving that "something good happens": the program terminates or for every request a response is _eventually_ returned.

-In fact systems also care about (quantitative) _performance_ properties: achieving certain throughput or latency targets.
-These have generally been out of scope for verification simply because the properties are too hard to formalize (performance is a complex interplay between many factors), but there is still some work in this area.
+In fact systems also care about (quantitative) _performance_ properties: achieving certain throughput or latency targets (e.g., 100K operations/second on some particular hardware, or a 99.9th percentile latency of 200ms).
+These have generally been out of scope for verification simply because the system properties that lead to particular performance numbers are too hard to determine (performance is a complex interplay between many factors that are hard to model analytically), but there is still some work in this area.

 Liveness is an important topic when reasoning about distributed systems especially.
+In this lecture, we focus on concurrency examples to keep things simpler and more familiar.

 ## Example: spinlock